 Field-hunting tip

-Look in hydrothermal quartz veins country — that is the host setting where bamfordite typically forms.
+Look in hydrothermal quartz veins country, the host setting where bamfordite typically forms.
 If you start seeing molybdenite, quartz, wolframite in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.